HarshGupta74/Chatbot/README.md

 # Chatbot
-Ai based chatbot integrate on a webpage
+Ai based chatbot integrate on a webpage as chat support via flask